 Worksheets: Uu Writing, Teaching Emotions, "Bee" Attitude, My Plate, Lame Man Healed

 CD: Hide 'Em in Your Heart Vol. 1

-Activities: Ingredients to make an Hawaiian Pizza and cookies, corn syrup, food coloring, Painter's Tape or pool noodles, baking, Lacing, black crayon, pudding, blindfold, various foods, pictures of food
+Activities: Ingredients to make an Hawaiian Pizza and cookies, corn syrup, food coloring, Painter's Tape or pool noodles, baking ingredients (see below), Lacing, black crayon, pudding, blindfold, various foods, pictures of food, string, paint

 Theme: "Bee" Attitudes - Kindness

 Bible Story: Healed Through the Roof

 Objective: Kindness means doing whatever it takes to bless another person.

 My First Hands-On Bible: pg 274-277